 This topic provides an introduction to Anzo logging concepts, an overview of the Logging user interface, and information about the type of logging that is enabled by default.
-It also gives a high-level overview about adding new logging, adjusting the level of information that is logged, and reviewing log files.
+It also gives a high-level overview about turning on additional logging, adjusting the level of information that is logged, and reviewing log files.

 - Logging Concepts

 - Default Logging Configuration

 - Adding Log Packages

 - Log Level Definitions

-- Viewing Log Files